Bringing world-class, cutting edge engineering to social change

 Knowledge Environments.
 The Chan Zuckerberg Initiative will accelerate the sharing and awareness of scientific knowledge by funding strong existing programs, and building tools to advance the field.
 As part of these efforts, the Chan Zuckerberg Initiative acquired Meta in February 2017.
 Meta is a platform that uses artificial intelligence to help scientists read, analyze, prioritize, and draw insights across millions of scientific papers.We also recently announced a grant to Cold Spring Harbor Laboratory (CSHL) in support of their online platform, bioRxiv.
 This free service enables life science researchers to share drafts of their papers — known as preprints — before they appear in journals.
 CZI’s engineers will help Meta and bioRxiv scale to serve many more researchers at no cost.

 Science Advisory Board

 We can’t do this alone.
 Our Science Advisory Board informs our priorities and goals and allows us to draw on a wide range of expertise as we shape our strategy, establish partnerships and develop scientific projects.
 Members of the Board include: Tobias Bonhoeffer, Ph.D.
 (Max Planck Institute of Neurobiology), David Haussler, Ph.D.
 (University of California, Santa Cruz), Arthur Levinson, Ph.D.
-(CEO of California Life Sciences LLC), Shirley Tilghman, Ph.D. (president emerita of Princeton University), Robert Tjian, Ph.D.
+(CEO of Calico), Shirley Tilghman, Ph.D. (president emerita of Princeton University), Robert Tjian, Ph.D.
 (Howard Hughes Medical Institute and the University of California Berkeley), Harold Varmus, M.D.
 (Weill Cornell Medical College), Yuri Milner (DST Global), Huda Zoghbi, M.D.
 (Howard Hughes Medical Institute and Baylor College of Medicine)